RohithYogi/Online-Book-Renting-application/README.md

 # Software Engineering - Project
 Basic implementation of bike and car renting application
-Creating a webpage
-Implementing both frontend and backend for this application
+Creating a webpage                                                                                                                and Implementing both frontend and backend for this application